 – 2 cinnamon sticks

 A cocktail is always better served with finger food like crackers, vegetable sticks, and a dip!
-This cheesy vegan spinach dip is a delicious hot dip recipe for you to try!
+Below I listed our favorite vegan appetizers to pair with this cocktail.

 - Chill the cocktail in the fridge in a sealed glass bottle or jug, for at least 4 hours or overnight.